TheCrazyGM/bhive/README.rst

 ============
 The minimal working python version is 2.7.x. or 3.4.x

-beem can be installed parallel to python-hive.
+bhive can be installed parallel to python-hive.

 For Debian and Ubuntu, please ensure that the following packages are installed: